J-Lee12/CS396ArtificialLife/README.md

 In this 3d Morphology, at each point when a link is created there it is randomly decided whether or not if a link will be a sensor or not, however every joint becomes a motor neuron.

-What this means is that we get the following diagram,

-(insert diagram)

 The brain has an a two dimensional array that contains the weights for each synapse.
 This array's values are created by random but then scaled to be within [-1,+1]